-During the second quarter and first six months of 2021, we recorded a provision for income taxes of \$6.6 million related to the Korean withholding tax incurred in connection with the upfront non-refundable license fee of \$40 million from SK hynix.
-Our effective tax rate for the second quarter and first six months of 2021 was the same as the U.S. federal statutory rate of 21%, since the Korean withholding tax was treated as a significant unusual event for interim tax reporting.
+During the first nine months of 2021, we recorded a provision for income taxes of \$6.6 million related to the Korean withholding tax incurred in connection with the upfront non-refundable license fee of \$40 million from SK hynix recognized during the second quarter of 2021.
+The Korean withholding tax was treated as a significant unusual event for interim tax reporting.